The Best Coastal Walks in Sydney

 Launched in late 2019, the 80-kilometre Bondi-to-Manly walk stretches along the east coast and harbour shore, between the two eponymous beaches.
 The multi-day trek meanders past all of the expected highlights — think secluded coves, spectacular views, bushland, clifftops, and landmarks such as the Sydney Opera House and the Sydney Harbour Bridge — as well as significant Indigenous sites such as Aboriginal engravings at Grotto Point, and the ancestral reburial site and rock art at Reef Beach.

-Plus, while you're moseying, you'll follow 350 Aboriginal Whale Symbol signs along the mega trail's lengthy expanse — with an app also available to help you plan and track your walk.
-As the name makes plain, it starts and ends at Bondi and Manly beaches, but there's plenty to see in-between.
+Plus, while you're moseying, you can follow your journey on the walk's app which is available to help you plan and track your walk.
+As the name makes plain, it starts and ends at Bondi and Manly beaches, but there's plenty to see in between.
 And if you're wondering how long it takes, suggested itineraries split the walk into two, three, four, five and seven-day routes, although you can obviously make the journey however you see fit.

 THE HIDDEN GEM: WYARGINE RESERVE TRACK

 Only accessible during low tide, this hidden track runs from Chinamans Beach to Balmoral Beach, and is an unexpected adventure.
-Start out a bit north at the historic Parriwi Lighthouse, then follow the trail along steep steps to sudden views of Middle Harbour.
+Start out at the historic Parriwi Lighthouse, then follow the trail along steep steps to sudden views of Middle Harbour.